Flat-eight engine: Porsche

 Porsche used flat-eight engines in various racing cars throughout the 1960s.

 The first Porsche flat-eight was the Type 753.
 Work began on it in 1960, following the announcement of a 1.5 L displacement limit for the 1961 Formula One season.
 Designed by Hans Mezger and Hans Honich, the engine includes features shaft-driven double-overhead camshafts, a two-piece magnesium crankcase casting, eight individual finned cylinder barrels, a solid crankshaft running in nine main bearings and Lucas electronic ignition.
 The version of the Type 753 used for its debut at the 1962 Dutch Formula One Grand Prix produced 185 hp.
 At the 1962 French Grand Prix, the Type 753 engine delivered Porsche's only F1 race win as a constructor, in an 804 driven by Dan Gurney.
 The 753 also influenced the design of the flat-six engine used in the first-generation Porsche 911.

 A 2.0 L version of the Porsche flat-eight, designated the Type 771, was developed alongside the Type 753.
 This engine was intended for sports car and endurance racing, and was used in the Porsche 718 W-RS, Porsche 904/8), Porsche 906, Porsche 907, Porsche 909 and Porsche 910 racing cars between 1962 and 1968.
 A version of the Type 771 enlarged to 2.2 L was designated Type 771/1.

 In 1968, a new flat-eight engine called the Type 908 was introduced in the Porsche 908, which competed in the Group 6 Prototype-Sports Cars category.
 The Type 908 was not based on the Type 771, but instead the Type 916 flat-six racing six-cylinder engine with two additional cylinders.
 Porsche also installed Type 908 engines into two Porsche 914/8 mid-engined road cars.
 The first of these was a concept study built by the head of the racing department, and the second was built as a 60th birthday present for the company chairman.

 Although Porsche never produced any road cars with a flat-eight engine, a prototype of such an engine was built in the late 1960s and early 1970s.
 During this time, Porsche had been commissioned by Volkswagen to develop "Project EA266", a replacement for the Volkswagen Beetle.
 Project EA266 was powered by a water-cooled inline-four engine which was mounted longitudinally under the rear passenger seat with the cylinders oriented horizontally.
 Porsche investigated using the Project EA266 chassis as the basis for a mid-engined replacement for the Porsche 911 called the "Typ 1966".
 As part of the Typ 1966 development process, a prototype water-cooled flat-eight engine was built.
 However, Project EA266 was cancelled by Volkswagen, all materials relating to the Typ 1966 were destroyed, including the prototype flat-eight engine.

+Runge Cars

+In 2025 Runge Cars announced air-cooled 5.3-liter flat-eight engine Runge Hetzer.

+The engine was designed for the new ultra-lightweight, mid-engined supercar Runge R3.
+However, it also corresponds to a direct bolt-in fit for air-cooled Porsche 911 platforms.